martiiiina/ML4Science/README.md

    - Full classification report

 6. **Results saving**
-   - Best hyperparameters, CV and test balanced accuracy are saved to `results.xlsx` or `results_coherence.xlsx`
+   - Best hyperparameters, CV and test balanced accuracy are saved to `results_atm.xlsx` or `results_coherence.xlsx`
    - For multiple random seeds, a final summary with mean and standard deviation of test balanced accuracy is printed

 ### Example Usage